cidgoh/GRDI_AMR_One_Health/README.md

 Ontologies are collections of controlled vocabulary that are arranged in a hierarchy, where all the terms are linked using logical relationships.
 Ontologies are open source and meant to represent “universal truth” as much as possible (so not tied to one organization’s vocabulary of use case).
 Ontologies encode synonyms, which enables mapping between the specific languages used by different organizations, and every term in the ontology is assigned a globally unique and persistent identifier.
 Using ontology terms to standardize GRDI-AMR contextual data not only helps make data more interoperable by using a common language, it also helps to make contextual data FAIR (Findable, Accessible, Interoperable, Reusable).

+The GRDI-AMR specification is also ISO 23418 compliant (Microbiology of the food chain — Whole genome sequencing for typing and genomic characterization of bacteria — General requirements and guidance).

 ### The GRDI-AMR contextual data specification package

 The AMR-GRDI standard is implemented via a spreadsheet-based data collection instrument (i.e. metadata template), accompanying Field and Term reference guides (which provide definitions and additional specific guidance) and a curation SOP.
 New terms can be added by making a new term request using the NTR SOP (please note that the specification will be updated periodically to address user needs).
 Find these resources below: